BMI & Weight

 Learn how BMI is calculated differently for children and teens using age- and sex-specific percentiles, and what parents need to know.

 BMI works differently for children and teenagers than it does for adults.
 Using adult BMI thresholds on a growing child would be misleading — and potentially harmful.
-Here's what parents and caregivers need to know.
+Here's what parents and caregivers need to know about how childhood BMI is measured, interpreted, and acted upon.

 Why Children Need Different BMI Standards

 Children's body composition changes dramatically during growth.
 A 5-year-old naturally has a different ratio of fat to muscle than a 15-year-old.
-Boys and girls also develop at different rates.
-Because of this, childhood BMI is interpreted using age- and sex-specific growth charts, not fixed cutoffs.
+Boys and girls also develop at different rates — girls typically accumulate more body fat during puberty, while boys gain proportionally more muscle.
+Because of this, childhood BMI is interpreted using age- and sex-specific growth charts, not fixed cutoffs like adult categories.

 Percentiles, Not Categories

-Instead of 'underweight' or 'obese' thresholds, pediatric BMI is expressed as a percentile compared to children of the same age and sex.
-The CDC growth charts are the standard reference in the United States.
+Instead of fixed thresholds like 'overweight' or 'obese,' pediatric BMI is expressed as a percentile compared to children of the same age and sex.
+The CDC growth charts, based on national survey data collected between 1963 and 1994, are the standard reference in the United States.
+The World Health Organization publishes separate charts for children under 5, which are used more widely in international clinical practice.

 • Below 5th percentile: Underweight